Kotzmik/AWS-Jekyll/README.md

 # AWS-Jekyll
 (readme.md is WIP) SAM{instalacja, wymagania}

+## Disclaimer
+Current version works on Ruby 2.5.5 which is no longer supported by AWS.
+New version of the project will be available soon.

 ## About
 AWS-Jekyll is a project that creates an infrastructure to make, host and manage static websites in a quick and easy way.